prithvichari/Text-Game/MockTextGame/src/mock/Readme.txt

 Once you start in the Entrance.
 [Move Forward] to move forward into the Hallway, to the right will be a door to Room 2.
 [Move Right] will bring you into Room 2 which will have the Greatsword.
-[Move Left] to move back into the Hallway
+[Move Back] to move back into the Hallway
 [Move Forward] to proceed further down the Hallway, then to right right will be Room 4.
 [Move Right] into Room 4.
 [Attack] the Troll to kill it.
 [Climb] to climb the ladder into Room 4B to pick up the Key.
 [Climb] to climb back into Room 4.
-[Move Left] To move back into the Hallway.
+[Move Back] To move back into the Hallway.
 [Move Left] again to move into Room 3 to pick up the Mace.
-[Move Right] to move back into the Hallway.
+[Move Back] to move back into the Hallway.
-[Move Down] to move back down the Hallway.
+[Move Back] to move back down the Hallway.
 [Move Left] into Room 1 now that you have the Key.
 [Attack] to defeat the Ogre.
 [Climb] to climb into Room 1B where you will find the Toothpick.
 [Climb] to move back into Room 1.
-[Move Right] to move back into the Hallway.
+[Move Back] to move back into the Hallway.
 [Move Forward] to move up the Hallway.
 [Move Forward] again to move into the Bosses Lair.
 [Attack] to defeat the Malicious Bunny and defeat it.